zivschoenfeld/Beam-Profiling-And-Stability-Analysis/README.md

 ## Project Structure
 * `Final_Project_Main.py`: The core analysis logic and fitting algorithms.
 * `input.txt`: Configuration file specifying the data directory and sensor size.
-* `.gitignore`: Ensures raw data and system files are not uploaded.

 ## Disclaimer
 This code is intended as a portfolio piece to demonstrate scientific computing skills. **If you are a current student in this course, please adhere to the university's academic integrity policies.** Do not submit this code as your own work.